prestto/tilt_test/README.md

 For the test to be succesful, tilt must be able to:

-- Quickly reflect local changes to a docker container (ie not have to relaunch the container manually).
+- [x] Quickly reflect local changes to a docker container (ie not have to relaunch the container manually).

+- [x] Be able to run unit tests

-- Files created by running a script in the container must be available on host (mimicing django's makemigrations).
+- [ ] Files created by running a script in the container must be available on host (mimicing django's makemigrations).

-- We should be able to launch a script in the container from the host (for operations like seeding, reset DB etc).
+- [ ] We should be able to launch a script in the container from the host (for operations like seeding, reset DB etc).

 Bonus: